How can I customize the bulk Markdown Export?

 {{ title }}{% if not is_new_page %} (Updated {{ date }} at {{ time }}){% endif %}

 Notice the {{ title }} variable.
-When a note is, that {{ title }} will be replaced with the book/article/tweet's actual title and {{ date }} with the current date.
+When a note is exported, that {{ title }} will be replaced with the book/article/tweet's actual title and {{ date }} with the current date.

 You also have some other variables available to you.
-For example, here's how you can prepend each title with the category (i.e is this a book, article, or tweet?)
+For example, here's how you can prepend each title with the category (i.e. is this a book, article, or tweet?)

 {{category}}/{{title}}